aws-solutions-library-samples/guidance-for-carbon-data-lake-on-aws/DEPLOYMENT.md

-# Welcome to CarbonLake Quickstart CDK Application
+# Welcome to CarbonLake Quick Start CDK Application

-CarbonLake Quickstart (CLQS) is a decarbonization data accelerator solution built on existing AWS Services.
-CarbonLake Quickstart reduces the undifferentiated heavy lifting of ingesting, standardizing, transforming, and calculating carbon and ghg emission data so that customers can build decarbonization reporting, forecasting, and analytics solutions and products for internal and external use.
-CarbonLake includes a purpose-built data pipeline, data quality module, data lineage module, emissions calculator microservice, business intelligency services, prebuilt forecasting machine learning notebook and compute service, GraphQL API, and sample web application.
+CarbonLake Quick Start (CLQS) is a decarbonization data accelerator solution built on existing AWS Services.
+CarbonLake Quick Start reduces the undifferentiated heavy lifting of ingesting, standardizing, transforming, and calculating carbon and ghg emission data so that customers can build decarbonization reporting, forecasting, and analytics solutions and products for internal and external use.
+CarbonLake includes a purpose-built data pipeline, data quality module, data lineage module, emissions calculator microservice, business intelligence services, prebuilt forecasting machine learning notebook and compute service, GraphQL API, and sample web application.
 CarbonLake data is ingested through the CarbonLake landing zone, and can be ingested from any service within or connected to the AWS cloud.

 ## 🛠 What you will build